arey0pushpa/friendZoned/README.md

 The LSD Clause

-Copyright (c) 2016, *^&$$12)+
+Copyright (c) 2016, @Gogohaskell

 All rights UN-reserved.

 1. Redistributions of source code may be injurious to health.

 2. Redistributions in binary form may expose you to radioactive radiations.

-THIS SOFTWARE IS FREE OF COST LIABILITY TO WHOLE UNIVERSE.
-THE ONLY POSSIBLE WAY TO CONTIBUTE TO IMPRVE THE CURRENT SITUATION IS TO TAKE RESPONSIBILTY OF ABOVE AND CHANGE IT AS MUCH IS POSSIBLE.
+THIS SOFTWARE IS FREE OF COST LIABILITY TO The WHOLE UNIVERSE.
+THE ONLY POSSIBLE WAY TO CONTIBUTE is TO IMPRVE THE CURRENT SITUATION and TAKE RESPONSIBILTY OF ABOVE .
+CHANGE IT AS MUCH IS POSSIBLE.